-One of the most common questions I like to answer is how to connect that first customer to your e-commerce site and make that conversion.
-The process for achieving this is actually quite straight forward but requires a slightly different approach than most are used to.
+One of the most common questions I like to answer is how to connect that first customer to your ecommerce site and make that conversion.
+The process for achieving this is quite straight forward but requires a slightly different approach.

 Where I receive a lot of push back from clients is in the manual way I go about getting business.
 I’ve had products that have been number 1 on Groupon, top 5 on Amazon, featured on national television and have won awards.
 Even then I still use a very manual method to generate sales.

 Let’s look at the purpose of marketing and advertising first to help alleviate much of the frustration in paid advertising.

 With paid advertising, you need to shift your focus from “did this campaign generate $X for every $X spent?” to “did this campaign hit the right target audience and promote brand awareness.”

 Much of display advertising, from indoor and outdoor printed signage (think billboards and bus stop ads) to Google and Facebook ads, is primarily focused on brand awareness.
 Holding your $3000/month billboard ad hostage and interrogating the “why haven’t you converted to sales?” is the same as holding Google or Facebook to account for the same thing.
 Just because there are loads of analytics to dazzle you doesn’t mean they tell you anything of use.
 Besides, ~10% of Facebook users are fake so 270 million viewers aren’t viewing anything at all.

 Now that I’ve explained a little more about the expectations of paid advertising, here are much more effective ways to be successful in getting your first sale(s).